-Susanne Schmidt is a PhD candidate in the Cambridge Department of History and Philosophy of Science, where she studies the history of the "midlife crisis."
-She is a fellow of the German National Academic Foundation (Studienstiftung des deutschen Volkes) and the Arts and Humanities Research Council.
+Susanne Schmidt is a historian in the Cambridge Department of History and Philosophy of Science, where she studies the history of the "midlife crisis" in the United States, 1970-2000.
+She is a fellow of the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes), Arts and Humanities Research Council, and Kurt Hahn Trust.
 Visiting Predoctoral Fellow at the Max Planck Institute for the History of Science (summer 2016) and Visiting Fellow at the Department of the History of Science, Harvard University (2015-16).
-Previously junior research fellow (wissenschaftliche Mitarbeiterin) at the Department of History, Humboldt University Berlin.
-Undergraduate and graduate studies in History and German studies in Berlin, Cambridge, Paris.
+Previously predoctoral research fellow (wissenschaftliche Mitarbeiterin) at Humboldt University Berlin.
+Undergraduate and graduate studies in Berlin, Cambridge, Paris.

-Forthcoming "The Anti-feminist Reconstruction of the Midlife Crisis: Popular Psychology, Journalism, and Social Science in 1970s America," Gender & History 30 (2018), vol. 2.
+"The anti-feminist reconstruction of the midlife crisis: Popular psychology, journalism and social science in 1970s America," Gender & History 30 (2018), vol. 1.
+Open access.